 Viewed as a chore, a challenge, or possibly both, all wedding couples face the same daunting task of putting a pen to paper and writing out their thank you notes or cards.
 However, there are simple ways to make this essential after wedding task a breeze.

-The key to thank you note writing is good organization and planning.
+- Get Organized!
 Before you even being to open your gifts, make a list of all the people who you invited, including those who didn’t attend as they may still send a gift.
 Next to their name, make a column for their address, another column to check off if they attended the wedding, and a final column for you to jot down notes including what gift they gave to you.
-Keep this list handy, whether it is in an organization book or in your address book, you will need it to write out your thank you notes.
+Keep this list handy, you will need it to write out your thank you notes.
 This task is essential to ensure the right gift giver is thanked for the right gift.

 The proper etiquette for thank you notes is a handwritten note.
 It may be time consuming task, but it is one that is very necessary.
 Your thank you note acknowledges both the person and the thought behind their gift.